thinktomorrow/package-docs/src/chief/installation.md

 ```php
 php artisan vendor:publish --tag=chief-config
 ```
-Make sure to set at least the `name` value to your project name as it is used in some of the generator commands.
+Make sure to set at least the `name` value to your project name in your `.env` file as it is used in some of the generator commands.
 Ideally this should match the namespace of your `src` folder, if you have any.
 Make sure to namespace the src folder in your composer.json to match this name.

 The following vendor assets should also be published to your application: